alphacep/vosk-api/python/README.md

 This is a Python module for Vosk.

 Vosk is an offline open source speech recognition toolkit.
-It enables speech recognition models for 14 languages and dialects - English, Indian English, German, French, Spanish, Portuguese, Chinese, Russian, Turkish, Vietnamese, Italian, Dutch, Catalan, Arabic.
+It enables speech recognition models for 15 languages and dialects - English, Indian English, German, French, Spanish, Portuguese, Chinese, Russian, Turkish, Vietnamese, Italian, Dutch, Catalan, Arabic, Greek.

 Vosk models are small (50 Mb) but provide continuous large vocabulary transcription, zero-latency response with streaming API, reconfigurable